As Prepared for Delivery on March 21, 2022

 So, we should be very pleased with these results, but never complacent, because we all know we continue to face severe economic challenges that are having, and will continue to have, an impact on the most vulnerable Americans.
 While we’ve seen an impressive financial recovery from where we were two years ago when the pandemic struck, we’re still not out of the woods.
 While we’ve seen strong gains in the jobs market, that’s just getting us back to the pre-pandemic level.
 Moreover, we should be deeply concerned by the impact that the pandemic and lockdown orders had on small businesses, many of which closed their doors and have not come back.

 I’m also keeping a close eye, as I know you are as well, on the historically high inflation we’ve experienced in recent months, with the Consumer Price Index up 7.9 percent in February, the highest in 40 years.
 Certainly, we’re all concerned about interest rate risk and the pressure inflation will have on credit union operations.
 And I know you all are witnessing the pain and anxiety that your members are feeling as prices for gas, food, and other needs are squeezing their household budgets.
-We’re all aware of the Federal Reserve’s household survey that revealed that some 40 percent of Americans (opens new window) would have trouble coming up with $400 to meet an emergency expense, so there’s no question that rising inflation will only put more pressure on a lot of American households.
+We’re all aware of the Federal Reserve’s household survey that revealed that some 40 percent of Americans (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) would have trouble coming up with $400 to meet an emergency expense, so there’s no question that rising inflation will only put more pressure on a lot of American households.
 We should not downplay or ignore that reality.

 We add to that the ongoing supply chain crisis, the growing national debt, and the geopolitical crisis in Ukraine, and it’s very likely these challenges will grow only more acute.
 It’s not my intention to dwell on the negative news.
 But if credit unions are to be resilient in the face of these challenges, we need to have a clear and frank accounting of the challenges we face.